California State Route 94: Route description

+Route 94 is defined in section 394 of the California Streets and Highways Code, and that the highway is "from Route 5 near San Diego to Route 8 west of Jacumba via Campo".

 SR 94 is an east–west freeway that begins at the eastern end of the one-way couplet of F and G streets in southeast San Diego.
 The freeway continues through an interchange with I-5 just east of downtown.
 Following this, the route goes through the neighborhoods of Sherman Heights, Grant Hill, Stockton, and Mount Hope, where there is an interchange with SR 15.
 Shortly thereafter, SR 94 intersects I-805 in Chollas View before continuing east through Emerald Hills and Chollas Creek into the city of Lemon Grove.
 Passing by the Marketplace at the Grove shopping center, the freeway forms the boundary between Lemon Grove to the south and La Mesa to the north, up to the SR 125 interchange where SR 94 turns east.
 At this point, SR 94 leaves both cities and enters unincorporated Spring Valley and Casa de Oro.

 The freeway becomes an undivided highway at Via Mercado in Rancho San Diego.
 SR 94 continues through Rancho San Diego by turning southeast at the Jamacha Road and Campo Road intersection, where SR 54 and CR S17 turn northeast.
 As Campo Road, SR 94 crosses the Sweetwater River before entering a less-developed area, winding through the communities of Jamul, Dulzura and intersecting the north end of SR 188 north of Tecate.
 After passing through the communities of Potrero, Campo, and the Campo Indian Reservation, SR 94 continues east onto old U.S. Route 80 (US 80) briefly before turning north on Ribbonwood Road west of Boulevard.
 The route ends by connecting to I-8 near Manzanita.